Brian Close: End of first-class career

 By the time he retired from county cricket at the end of the 1977 season, Close had achieved folk hero status in Somerset.
 He went on to play for Todmorden in the Lancashire League.
 Close also had a stint as an England selector between 1979 and 1981 and in 1984 he was elected to the Yorkshire committee.
 He became chairman of the cricket sub-committee, which led him into more controversy and conflict with the captain, Geoffrey Boycott.
 He was President of Yorkshire in 2008/9.

 After his retirement from Somerset, Close continued to play at the Scarborough Festival against the touring international teams, first for T.N.
 Pearce's XI in 1978 and then for his own XI from 1982 to 1986.
 In 1986, aged 55, and playing his last-ever first-class innings, Close needed 10 runs to achieve a career-total 35,000 runs.
 With his score on 4 he glanced a ball down leg-side to the wicket-keeper and walked.
 Afterwards, the New Zealanders said that if they'd known how near he was to the landmark, they would have let him stay, but Close would have none of it – he was out, and that was that.
 When asked why he gave himself out he said: "It's an honourable game and that's the way I was brought up."
 Close's 786 first-class matches leave him 10th on the all-time list.
 Only four outfielders have taken more catches.

 Close continued to turn out to help train Yorkshire youngsters, appearing for Yorkshire Colts XI in his seventies, sometimes captaining games and taking the short leg position without a helmet, a position he had taken so many times in the past.
 According to Imran Khan, Close once stood his ground when fielding at short leg when a batsman played a pull shot, the ball hit him on the forehead, rebounded and was caught at cover.
 Khan commented: "We are not all bullet-headed Yorkshiremen, however, and I don't recommend copying Close."

+In later years Close played an unnamed member of the crowd in a cricket match alongside Ray Illingworth, in an episode of the TV drama Heartbeat called "Stumped".
+Dickie Bird played the umpire in that episode and Martin Bicknell also appeared.

 Close died of lung cancer on 13 September 2015, aged 84.